 In cinematography, photography is the origin, not just in regards to lighting and framing, but to its existential core.
 While writers build their work of fiction by associating concepts, cinematographers must create, frame by frame, by working with the real energy of light, real objects, real human flesh, and real acting.
 Editing and sound will deliver the final effect, but the result of directing and acting, a unique collective effort, creates the building blocks of cinema.
 On this account, Marlon Brando’s view on acting is an illuminating documentation on human consciousness.
 His assessment of acting as a survival mechanism, a talent that we all use since we are born, is profoundly revealing of human nature, of our love and fear of the unknown.
 His analysis of acting as a performance played between truth and falsity is liberating.

 The meaning of acting is critical because such a talent reveals about directing.
 There is no acting without a director; when we act away from the stage, we become our own directors and we create our own fiction.
 Now, what is the motive behind all this?
 Why did Brigitte Bardot, a teenager raised in a wealthy Parisian family, follow Roger Vadim and let him direct her in her first movie And God Created Woman?
 Why did she let Jean-Luc Godard direct her in Contempt?
-I can only assume she acted moved by love and fear, but I can watch her acting.
+I might assume she acted moved by love and fear, but I can watch her acting.
 The documentation is there, recorded on film by light itself.

 When I watch how Godard captured on film the light reflected by Brigitte Bardot’s back, by her eyes, and by her reaction to Michel Piccoli’s presence, I wonder.
 The grip of suspended disbelief loosens, and I detect something real, something way more interesting than Godard’s concept.
 I see life, human will at work with all the rest of human gifts.
 I see union, instead of the sterile conceptual dualism between "material" and "immaterial," for there is nothing shallow in our bodies, and nothing elevated in our minds.
 What I see is a reminder of how art hits all the cords of the human experience.
 Humanity is not an idea; humanity is what we do; whether our performances are outstanding or not, whether the director knows what he is looking for or not.